Matthew Elias

-Matthew John "Matt" Elias (born 26 April 1979) is a retired Welsh athlete who specialised in the 400 metres sprint and 400 metres hurdles.
+Matthew John Elias (born 25 April 1979) is a Welsh retired athlete who specialised in the 400 metres sprint and 400 metres hurdles.
 During his international career he represented Great Britain.
 In 2003 he won a gold medal at the European Championships and at the 2004 Olympic Games in Athens he finished 5th in the 4 × 400 m relay, He is also a part of Super Schools.

-He won the European Under 23 Championships for the 400m hurdles in 2001 in a time of 49.57.
+He won the European Under 23 Championships for the 400 m hurdles in 2001 in a time of 49.57.
 The following year he was to have his most prolific season winning two silver medals in the 2002 Commonwealth Games in Manchester.